NucleusPowered/site-v2/docs/howto/setupperms.md

 ```

 We recommend that you use permission group inheritance rather than this method, however.

-### If you have yet to set up permission groups

-While we generally suggest you set up your permission groups yourself to get yourself familiar with how your permissions plugin works,
-Nucleus can create a `default`, `mod`, `admin` and `owner` group with the recommended Nucleus permissions ready to go.

-To do so, run `/nucleus setupperms -g` and follow the prompts.

 ## Updating Permissions After Nucleus Upgrade